OndrejSpanel/StravaLapAndSplit/README.md

 The application project is created in InteliJ IDEA, the project is deployed as Google App Engine.
 If you want to deploy your own build, you need to provide:
  - your own Client ID and Client Secret from your own application API registration at https://www.strava.com/settings/api.
  - your own MapBox access token
+ - your own DarkSky.net (Forecast.io) secret key

 Put them in a file `resources/secret.txt`, with an ID and the secret each on its own line, like: